kiwitcms/Kiwi/docs/source/guide/environment.rst

 more Properties, each having a range of values.
 Properties can belong to more than one group.

+Environment Groups are assigned to Test Plans.
+Then when creating a Test Run using the environment group and its properties youmay select on what hardware, system software and other environmental background testing is executed.
+You may also assign environment properties, which are not part of group, to test runs directly via the test run page!

 +------------+----------------+-------------------------+
 | Group      | Property       | Value                   |
 +============+================+=========================+